thokari/centos6-ansible/README.md

 #### accessibility

 Configures the machine with Jenkins' public key, so he gains root access.
+Configures the machine with all employees' public keys, so they gain root access.
 Configures iptables rules to open ports that are closed by default.